 Two types of contributions may be made to HSAs: regular and catch-up.
-The annual contribution limit for an HSA for individual coverage is $3,500 in 2015.
-The annual limit for family coverage is $6,650.
-For individuals between 55 and 64, additional "catch-up" contributions to an HSA are allowed -- $1,000 in 2015.
-The $3,350 and $6,650 limits will be adjusted for inflation in future years, rounded to the nearest $50.
+The annual contribution limit for an HSA for individual coverage is $3,350 in 2016.
+The annual limit for family coverage is $6,750.
+For individuals between 55 and 64, additional "catch-up" contributions to an HSA are allowed -- $1,000 in 2016.
+The maximum contribution limits will be adjusted for inflation in future years, rounded to the nearest $50.

 Nothing - No matter how many times you change employers, your account is fully portable.
 Account owners are immediately fully vested.
 All contributions made by an employer belong to the account holder.

 Individuals who contribute to HSAs may claim a deduction on their federal income tax return.
 It is an "above the line" deduction, which means that the deduction for HSA contributions is used in determining adjusted gross income (AGI).
 Thus, it may be taken by all eligible taxpayers, whether they itemize deductions or take the standard deduction.
 Contributions made by employers are excluded from gross income of employees in determining their income tax liability.
 Withdrawals from HSAs are exempt from federal income taxes if used for qualified medical expenses.
 Those dollars not used for qualified medical expenses are included in gross income on your federal income tax form and are also subject to a 20% penalty tax.
 The penalty is waived in cases of disability or death and for individuals age 65 and older.
 After age 65, the money can be used without penalty for non-medical purposes.